blyxxyz/lexopt/DESIGN.md

 - Using a parser as an argument (or return value, or field) is difficult.
 You have to name the whole type (e.g. `Parser<std::env::ArgsOs>`), and you can't mix and match parers created from different iterators.
 - Code size and compile times are bloated, particularly if you use multiple iterator types.
+- The benefits are pretty weak or niche.

 **Option 2** (trait object) doesn't have the drawbacks of option 1, but it reduces everything to a lowest common denominator: